To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Switzerland to Milan, Venice, Florence, Rome & Italy from €29

-Choose between fast, comfortable & scenic (option 1, using mainline trains) and slow, comfortable, fabulous world-class highlight-of-your-trip scenic (option 2, via the Bernina Express).
+Choose between fast, comfortable & scenic (option 1, using mainline trains) and slow but fabulous world-class scenic (option 2, via the Bernina Express).
 The choice is yours!
 With the daytime trains increasingly fast, there are no longer any sleeper trains between Switzerland and Italy.

 Option 1, Switzerland to Milan by EuroCity train, then high-speed train to Venice, Florence, Rome or Naples - the fast & comfortable way